 Newport City Council is following and implementing best practice as advised by the government and Public Health Wales.

-In general, critical council services will be prioritised and regular information on disruption to services will appear here.
+In general, critical council services will be prioritised and regular information about changes to services will appear here.

 The council's contact centre is working reduced hours of 9am-5pm and the Information Station is closed until further notice.

-Please report or request services online or email queries to email@example.com where possible, rather than telephone.
+Make a general COVID-19 related enquiry online or email firstname.lastname@example.org where possible, rather than telephone.

 If you are not in this group, but need support, please call us on (01633) 656656 and we can advise what local support available.

-The following area hubs remain open Monday to Friday, between 9am and 4pm, for vulnerable people to access advice which cannot be provided via telephone:
+Our area Hubs are open 9am to 4pm, Monday to Friday, for vulnerable people to access advice which cannot be provided via telephone.

-The Minister for Education announced that schools across Wales would close for statutory provision of education from 20 March 2020.
+Previously the Education Minister announced that schools across Wales would close for statutory provision of education from 20 March 2020.

 Read a further statement from the Minister on the 2020 summer exams.

-Social housing: the Welsh Government is taking action to make sure help and support is available for social housing tenants.
+Social housing: the Welsh Government is acting to make sure help and support is available for social housing tenants.
 Download the Letter to all social housing tenants in Wales (pdf).